If only my husband and I had a clue that we needed ADHD relationship strategies. If only we knew that ADHD existed.

 Personally, I see no reason why heartfelt cannot sometimes also be hilarious.

-Then again, a huge coping skill for my husband and I has been a mutually held keen appreciation of the absurd—and an ability to laugh at our sometimes over-the-top behaviors.
+Then again, our huge positive coping skill has been a mutually held keen appreciation of the absurd—and an ability to laugh at our sometimes over-the-top behaviors.
 (Not in the moment, of course.
 Later.
 Sometimes much later.)

 Schoolchildren who have ADHD often struggle mightily with composing essays.
 They’re not sure where to begin.
 They see an endless array of options in which to take the essay and can’t pick just one.
 They get lost in tangents.
 Maybe they’ll just go, um, watch TV until the ideas come to them.
 Which means it never happens without parental nagging.